dakota-kallas/Connect-4/README.md

 # Connect-4

-The Connect 4 Express project is an implementation of the classic Connect 4 game as a web application using the Express framework.
+The Connect 4 Express project is an implementation of the classic Connect 4 game as a web application using the Express & Angular framework.
 The goal of this project is to provide a fun, interactive, and user-friendly platform for players to enjoy the game on the web.

 ## Gameplay